 Print your photos or designs on our stunning custom printed faux leather fabric.
-This leatherette fabric material is 100% vegan and is ideal for upholstery, bag making, phone cases and so much more.
+Our custom faux leather printing material is 100% vegan and is ideal for upholstery, bag making, phone cases and so much more.
 With a PVC face and a soft poly back, this fabric has a gorgeous leather effect texture, which brings interest and charisma.
-Colors look punchy and bright against the white base tone and details are super sharp and crisp.
+The colors of your custom printed leather fabric look punchy and bright against the base tone and details are super sharp and crisp.

 Everything made to order

-Your custom printed faux leather fabric is a stunning faux leather material that has all the natural charm of real leather, but contains no animal products.
+Custom faux leather printing has the natural charm of real leather, but is 100% vegan and does not contain any animal products.

 Choose from our range of leatherette fabrics